Heads up: this article is only relevant for U.S. businesses.

 Not going to make the tax filing deadline?
 We have good news.
 You probably qualify for a tax extension.
 Even better, you can get a tax extension in 30 minutes or less if you have a wifi connection.
 We’ll show you how.

 Just remember, an extension to file your taxes (the paperwork) is not an extension to pay your taxes (the money you owe the IRS).
 Even if you do receive an extension, you’re still required to pay your estimated taxes by the original due date.
+If you don’t pay on time, you’ll have to pay interest on your taxes.

 In a nutshell, here’s how you file for a tax extension